kengz/neo4jKB/README.md

 - **add/get** as unified methods of all above
 - timestamp in `cons.now` uses the ISO 8601 format, e.g. `2016-01-22T15:07:25.550Z`
 - list the set of permissible query ops
+- support `NODE_ENV=development`: all labels created will be prepended with 'test_'.
+This allows one to isolate the effects of devs and tests from the KB, as well as easy cleaning post-test.